singulatron/superplatform/README.md

 <br />
 <br />

-Singulatron is SuperApp where AI takes center stage.
+Singulatron is the AI Superplatform that runs on your computer(s) and server(s).
-It uses no third party APIs, everything runs on your computer(s).
+It uses no third party APIs, and you have compelte control over your data and privacy.

 ## Roadmap